Adkali/Subxenum/README.md

 ![צילום מסך 2022-10-20 181413](https://user-images.githubusercontent.com/90532971/196989261-49182e3d-b45a-4b17-80db-3699ac67274f.png)

 # >>Subxenum
-Subdomain enumerate tool (Subxenum) using different techniques and scraping.
-With Subxenum, you can brute-force subdomains using a wordlist files, scrap results from crt, ved and get information from whois using scraping with python.
-With Subxenum, you can select from variety of techniques while enumerate subdomains.
+Subxenum is a Python tool designed for subdomain enumeration that uses advanced techniques such as grabbing and parsing.
+It can retrieve subdomains from sources such as crt.sh data, sublist3r, and whois.
+It is a powerful tool for penetration testers and security researchers, and is intended for educational purposes only.
+Subxenum is an open-source project available on GitHub, and can help when conduct a research on a target when gathering information.
 <br>

 <h3>Key Features</h3>
-+ Easy to use, easy to get results.<br>
+• Subxenum is designed to be easy to use and delivers results quickly.<br>
-+ you can choose print the results on the screen, or save them into a file.<br>
+• Results can be printed on the screen or saved to a file.<br>
-+ with the flag '-t', you can timing easy requests you made while enumerating.<br>
-+ using whois, crt or ved results include you'r own loaded file inside the code.<br>
+• The '-t' flag allows users to time requests and optimize enumeration.<br>
+• Subxenum supports various techniques including whois, crt, and user-defined wordlists to generate comprehensive results.<br>
 <br>

 ![צילום מסך 2022-07-31 174131](https://user-images.githubusercontent.com/90532971/182031590-c70133d9-99a7-4cc1-b639-cac9dccaa32f.png)